Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Ramification of relative homologies

+{The configuration of the polygons $A, \dots, G$ becomes changed after the bypass~$\lambda_+$.
+The new polygons are denoted $A', \dots , G'$ and are shown in \figurename~\ref{f:jump_2}, left.}

-To describe $\lambda_-$ happens, use Theorem~\ref{the:PLP_jump} after some geometrical changes.
+To describe the effect of $\lambda_-$, use Theorem~\ref{the:PLP_jump} after some geometrical changes.
 One can see that the theorem cannot be applied directly, since the mutual position of the base paths and the bypass $\lambda_-$ differs from the conditions of the theorem.
 To change this, introduce new base paths, apply Theorem~\ref{the:PLP_jump}, and then apply Lemma~\ref{le:trans_contours}.

 The new paths $\tilde \gamma'_A , \dots , \tilde \gamma'_G$ for the singularities $\sigma_1, \sigma_{2} (t_e), \sigma_3$ (\figurename~\ref{f:01061a3}, left) and $\tilde \gamma_A , \dots , \tilde \gamma_G$ for $\sigma_1, \sigma_2 (t_s), \sigma_3$ (\figurename~\ref{f:01061a3}, right).
 All paths should be understood as going from $z^*$ to each particular polygon along the corresponding tree (green for the ``old'' notations and magenta for the new notations).
 The reference point $z^*$ is common for both figures (see Proposition~\ref{pr:surface_Sigma_trivial}).